-Once Zendesk For WHMCS is installed and the connection configured, you can either create or update your ticket departments and start using them.|
+|Once Zendesk For WHMCS is installed and the connection configured, you can either create or update your ticket departments and start using them.|

-Each ticket department you create in Zendesk will be available for your customers in the WHMCS client area.
+Each ticket department you create in Zendesk will be available to your customers in the WHMCS client area.

 |Before you start your actual work on support tickets with Zendesk For WHMCS, move again to 'Addons' → 'Zendesk' → 'Ticket Settings'. |

 This section of the addon allows the easy and comfortable management of the form in which tickets are displayed in your client area, their visibility, sorting properties, etc.

 |In the first box 'Options', you can enable several basic settings that will be applied to the tickets view in the client area.|